tidbyt/community/apps/airtablemessages/README.md

 # Airtable Messages for Tidbyt

 Display a scrolling message sent via an Airtable form.
+Emojis in Unicode v15.0 are accepted but not guaranteed.
+Emoji Sequences are not (yet) supported.
+No user data is stored outside of Airtable.
+There are several configuration options to meet many different types of needs.

 ## Caveats